torchipeppo/p3-clock-for-cinnamon/custom_compendium/README.md

 ### persona3.json

-The closest reproduction of the HUD from the game Persona 3 that OFL fonts (and standard emoji) allow, referencing the inspiration of this whole endavor.
+The closest reproduction of the HUD from the game "Persona 3" that OFL fonts and standard emoji allow, referencing the inspiration of this whole endavor.

 You may also be interested in one of the first three color schemes:
 "Blue", "Pink" and "Green".